gambitph/Titan-Framework/readme.txt

 * Text
 * Textarea

-= Are You Using Titan Framework in Your Project? =

-Let me know, send me an email at bf.intal@gambit.ph with the details of your project along with a screenshot and I'll add it to the showcase here and in the site.

 = Supporting the Framework =

 Titan is super new, so far the framework has been getting good feedback from the community.
 Help out and spread the word by starring this repo, sending tweets, writing blog posts about what you think about Titan, and [review the plugin](http://wordpress.org/support/view/plugin-reviews/titan-framework).